andrew/ultimate-awesome/README.md

 - [awesome-ML-NLP](https://github.com/team-sakata/awesome-ML-NLP) - A curated list of awesome resources for research about Machine Learning and Natural Language Processing. it includes lot of useful libraries and on-going conferences.
 - [awesome-references](https://github.com/Teinnsei/awesome-references) - Some awesome references .
 - [awesome-online-tools](https://github.com/teles/awesome-online-tools) - 🤓 Awesome tools for developers daily usage.
 No download, no signup.
+- [awesome-inspiration](https://github.com/termhare/awesome-inspiration) - These are all projects to gain inspiration from for implementation, in various programming languages.
 - [awesome-hpo](https://github.com/Thinklab-SJTU/awesome-hpo) - Hpo update.
 - [awesome](https://github.com/thomasvanholder/awesome) - Awesome resources for fullstack rails devs.
 - [awesome-bitcoin-layer2](https://github.com/tylev/awesome-bitcoin-layer2) - 🎇A curated list of projects, info, resources, apps and libraries for Bitcoin Layer 2.